AmberBuico/WDProjStrontiumBuicoMagat/README.md

 ### 2. **Tambayan Maps**
 - Directory
 - Acts as the main feature of the website where users can explore the tambayan categories
-- Each category has a box with images and short descriptions.
+- Each category has a box with images.
 - Clicking on a box opens a detailed view of that tambayan with photos, descriptions, and short fun facts.

 ### 3. **Lakbay with Azra**